 FASB Clarifies and Improves Guidance for Not-for-Profit Grant and Contributions Accounting

 The FASB issued ASU 2018-081 to clarify the accounting guidance related to contributions made or received.
 This guidance primarily affects not-for-profit (NFP) entities, although it also applies to businesses to the extent that they make or receive contributions, including grants.
 The ASU will likely result in more grants and contracts being accounted for as unconditional or conditional contributions rather than exchange transactions compared to current guidance.
-The new ASU is available here, and has various effective dates beginning after June 15, 2018 with specific transition guidance.
+The new ASU has various effective dates beginning after June 15, 2018 with specific transition guidance.
 Early adoption is permitted.

 The implementation of ASC Topic 6062 brought to light diversity in practice in how NFP organizations classify grants and contracts in the financial statements from federal, state and local governments and other funding sources such as foundations as either contributions (nonreciprocal) or exchange (reciprocal) transactions.
 Contributions, defined as an unconditional transfer of cash or assets in a voluntary non-reciprocal transfer, are scoped out of Topic 606 whereas exchange transactions, a reciprocal transaction in which two parties exchange items of commensurate value, are within the scope of Topic 606 and must be accounted for following the new revenue recognition guidance.